Covid-19 Level 1

-- Asking lots of questions relating to your risk of exposure to the Covid-19 virus prior to your appointment
+Asking questions relating to your risk of exposure to the Covid-19 virus prior to your appointment.
+In particular at Level 1 this relates to recent overseas travel or close contact with people who have travelled overseas.

-- Where possible we will be reducing the amount of aerosol created so this will mean a mouthwash before we look in your mouth and the use of a rubber dam where we can
+Where possible we will be reducing the volume of aerosol created so this will mean a mouthwash before we look in your mouth, the use of a rubber dam where we can and high volume suction (our units are equipped with these).

 A Special Message Regarding Covid-19 From The Team at Dentistry on Musselburgh